 Second, we needed more Medicare content in general and we needed to specifically address turning 65 leads and prospecting right now.

 Solution – You are reading the beginnings of the solution.
 Moving forward we will incorporate more Medicare and senior market content.
-The details and specifics will be covered in blog posts and linked on the category page.

 Where can I get T65 Leads?